Melting of olive oil in immiscible surroundings: experiments and theory

 We can now find the melt rate $U(z)$ at which the wall melts by integrating the previous equation to obtain:

 From mass conservation, see figure \ref{fig:theoryslice}, we can relate the melt rate and the film thickness:

 To find $h(z)$ we need to consider the thermal transport.
-The ambient water, with a temperature of $\unit{20}{\celsius}$ far away, transfers heat to the melt layer.
+The ambient water, with a temperature of $T_\infty = \unit{20}{\celsius}$ far away, transfers heat to the melt layer.
 This, in turn, transfers heat to the solid oil, causing this to melt further.
 We first consider the advection-conduction equation inside the thin melt layer.
-Assuming stationarity and using the thin film approximation we arrive at a balance between convection and diffusion:
+Assuming stationarity and using the thin film approximation we arrive at: